rmit-teamPi/projectpi_documentation/README.rst

 resources by submitting jobs to the batch system, which then determines the scheduling that best utilises the resources available.

-The **Berry Batch** is a custom back system, which manages the Punnet of Berrries compute cluster.
+The **Berry Batch** is a custom batch system, which manages the Punnet of Berrries compute cluster.

 As one of the aims of the Punnet of Berries is to demonstrate scheduling concepts, the Berry